JohnMcGrane/johnmcgrane.github.io/_pages/nbckde.md

 # Naive Bayes Classifier

-The following is a from scratch implementation of a naive Bayes classifier.
+The following is a from scratch implementation of the naive Bayes classifier.

 Function to calculate the log of the prior probabilities.
 This will calculate the log of the prior probability of an NBA rookie for two conditions, either lasting at least five years in the NBA or exiting the league before their fifth season.